 - What Makes a Travel Backpack Suitable for Europe?

 - What is the ideal size of a travel backpack for Europe?

 - Are there gender-specific travel backpacks for Europe trips?

-- Should I opt for a wheeled backpack or a regular backpack for my trip to Europe?
+- Should I opt for a wheeled backpack or a regular one for my European trip?